dl-tg/reddit-post-exporter/README.md

 # Reddit Post Exporter
 ![Preview](https://s10.gifyu.com/images/Desktop-3-21-2023-11-33-59-PM.gif)

+### Unfortunately, 100 posts is the maximum because of how Reddit works. https://www.reddit.com/dev/api#GET_top see limit property

 Fetch and export the JSON data of Reddit posts and their comments if needed, from specified subreddit and specific category (top, controversial, hot or rising) up to a certain limit, which is specified by the user, too, without using additional API wrappers, OAuth2, and many other third-party libraries/packages/etc.

 Note that it will export only those posts that fit the category.
 For example, I managed to export 100 posts and ~4,565 comments respectively from Hot category in AskReddit.